Elvis Presley: Marriage breakdown and Aloha from Hawaii

-Presley and his wife, meanwhile, had become increasingly distant, barely cohabiting.
+Presley and his wife had become increasingly distant, barely cohabiting.
 In 1971, an affair he had with Joyce Bova resulted—unbeknownst to him—in her pregnancy and an abortion.
-He often raised the possibility of her moving into Graceland, saying that he was likely to leave Priscilla.
-The Presleys separated on February 23, 1972, after Priscilla disclosed her relationship with Mike Stone, a karate instructor Presley had recommended to her.
-Priscilla related that when she told him, Presley "grabbed ... and forcefully made love to" her, declaring, "This is how a real man makes love to his woman".
-She later stated in an interview that she regretted her choice of words in describing the incident, and said it had been an overstatement.
+He often raised the possibility of Joyce moving into Graceland.
+Priscilla at that period of time was having an affair with her karate instructor.
+The Presleys officially separated on February 23, 1972.
 Five months later, Presley's new girlfriend, Linda Thompson, a songwriter and one-time Memphis beauty queen, moved in with him.
 Presley and his wife filed for divorce on August 18.
 According to Joe Moscheo of the Imperials, the failure of Presley's marriage "was a blow from which he never recovered".
 At a rare press conference that June, a reporter had asked Presley whether he was satisfied with his image.
 Presley replied, "Well, the image is one thing and the human being another ... it's very hard to live up to an image."

-In January 1973, Presley performed two benefit concerts for the Kui Lee Cancer Fund in connection with a groundbreaking TV special, Aloha from Hawaii, which would be the first concert by a solo artist to be aired globally.
+In January 1973, Presley performed two benefit concerts for the Kui Lee Cancer Fund in connection with a groundbreaking television special, Aloha from Hawaii, which would be the first concert by a solo artist to be aired globally.
 The first show served as a practice run and backup should technical problems affect the live broadcast two days later.
 On January 14, Aloha from Hawaii aired live via satellite to prime-time audiences in Japan, South Korea, Thailand, the Philippines, Australia, and New Zealand, as well as to US servicemen based across Southeast Asia.
 In Japan, where it capped a nationwide Elvis Presley Week, it smashed viewing records.
-The next night, it was simulcast to 28 European countries, and in April an extended version finally aired in the US, where it won a 57 percent share of the TV audience.
+The next night, it was simulcast to twenty-eight European countries, and in April an extended version aired in the US, receiving a fifty-seven percent share of the TV audience.
 Over time, Parker's claim that it was seen by one billion or more people would be broadly accepted, but that figure appeared to have been sheer invention.
 Presley's stage costume became the most recognized example of the elaborate concert garb with which his latter-day persona became closely associated.
 As described by Bobbie Ann Mason, "At the end of the show, when he spreads out his American Eagle cape, with the full stretched wings of the eagle studded on the back, he becomes a god figure."
-The accompanying double album, released in February, went to number one and eventually sold over 5 million copies in the United States.
+The accompanying double album, released in February, went to number one and eventually sold over five million copies in the US.
 It was Presley's last US number-one pop album during his lifetime.